saloni33/android_documentation/README.md

     notificationManager.notify(notificationId, builder.build());
   ```

 &nbsp; &nbsp;&nbsp; &nbsp; Remember to update the notification text to show that the operation is complete.
-If you actually need to download a file, you should consider using DownloadManager, which provides its own notification to track your download progress.
+If you actually need to &nbsp; &nbsp;&nbsp; &nbsp; download a file, you should consider using DownloadManager, which provides its own notification to track your download progress.

 -  Set a system-wide category <br/>
 Android has a special category named system-wide category to determine whether to disturb a user by showing the particular notification if the user has enabled Do Not Disturb mode. <br/>